MaxCodeXTC/lisilinhart.github.io/posts/waapi-advantages.md

 Of course there will always be a need for libraries like Greensock, because they are aimed to do a lot more than the API  (SVG morphing for example) and are easily understandable for developers and designers, but with the API you have a simpel native option to do more advanced animations without needing to add or learn a new library.

-Since it’s not fully supported yet, there is a great [polyfill](https://github.com/web-animations/web-animations-js) you can use and it support all the major browsers already, falling back to the native implementation if there is one.
+Since it’s not fully supported yet, there is a great [polyfill](https://github.com/web-animations/web-animations-js) you can use and it [supports all the major browsers](https://github.com/web-animations/web-animations-js/blob/dev/docs/support.md#browser-support) already, falling back to the native implementation if there is one.

 ### Animations in the document
 If you have all animations described in your `document.timeline`, you have easy access to all the animations that are happening on your site.